GaloisInc/saw-script/doc/manual/manual.md

 * `mir_array_value : MIRType -> [MIRValue] -> MIRValue` constructs an array
   of the given type whose elements consist of the given values.
 Supplying the element type is necessary to support length-0 arrays.
+* `mir_enum_value : MIRAdt -> String -> [MIRValue] -> MIRValue` constructs an
+  enum using a particular enum variant.
+The `MIRAdt` arguments determines what enum type to create, the `String` value determines the name of the variant to use, and the `[MIRValue]` list are the values to use as elements in the variant.

+  See the "Finding MIR alegraic data types" section (as well as the "Enums" subsection") for more information on how to compute a `MIRAdt` value to pass to `mir_enum_value`.
 * `mir_slice_value : MIRValue -> MIRValue`: see the "MIR slices" section below.
 * `mir_slice_range_value : MIRValue -> Int -> Int -> MIRValue`: see the
   "MIR slices" section below.